This Post Contains Affiliate Links

 Start out a superstar at your new job.
 Use my tips to ensure a smooth transition into the workforce.
 New college grad or a seasoned work vet; these tips are sure to help you out.

 First impressions are always the most important.
-You have to feel your best when you are being introduced to your future colleagues .
-Checklist: facial, haircut, massage, nail appointment… get these out of the way.
+You have to feel your best when you’re to your future colleagues .
+Checklist: facial, haircut, massage, and nail appointment… get these out-of-the-way.
 Of course, I recommend a DIY facial and doing your own nails to save money… however, don’t beat yourself up and splurge if you can afford it, after all it’s an investment in your future.

 Know the Company

 Ok, you already got the job.
 BUT research the company you are working at.
 Spend 5 minutes on the company’s website.
 Get more familiar with its value proposition statement, the core values and future goals.
 This information pops up all the time!
 Your manager will be impressed that you are aware of what the company stands for and it’s objectives.